OOPSpam/blog/_posts/2024-07-01-gravity-forms-notification-issue.md

 ## Setting up an SMTP plugin

-Recently, the company behind Gravity Forms introduced a new SMTP plugin called Gravity SMTP.
+Recently, the company behind Gravity Forms released a new SMTP plugin called Gravity SMTP.
 There is an official guide on [how to use Gravity SMTP with Gravity Forms](https://www.gravityforms.com/blog/the-ultimate-gravity-smtp-guide/).
 In this post, I will use WP Mail SMTP instead of Gravity SMTP.

 Setting up WP Mail SMTP with Postmark is straightforward.
 WP Mail SMTP provides a detailed article on [how to achieve this step-by-step](https://wpmailsmtp.com/docs/how-to-set-up-the-postmark-mailer-in-wp-mail-smtp/).
 Here's a quick guide to configure it: